nindate/ml-zoomcamp-exercises/how-to-use-heroku.md

 [back to TOC](#toc)
 <a id='deploy-app-docker'></a>
 #### 3.1 Deploy as a docker container to Heroku

-To deploy your application to Heroku as a docker container, you need to first have docker installed and running on your machine.
+To be able to deploy to Heroku as a docker container, you need to first have docker installed and running.
+For this, you have 2 options:
+* 1. Use docker installed on your local machine
+* 2. Use Google Cloud shell which has docker pre-installed.
+Google Cloud shell provides a free machine if you have a Gmail account.

-You can then follow the below simple steps to deploy to heroku as a docker container
+Steps to deploy your app to heroku as a docker container are explained below (including the slight difference for the 2 options mentioned above)

 **a.
 Prepare code base for docker deployment**

-Create a directory for your deployment and copy your code for the Web app, any ML model files (if/as appropriate), python package dependencies (this example shows use of pipenv and hence Pipfile and Pipfile.lock, however you can requirements.txt or files as applicable for you)
+Create a directory for your deployment and copy your code for the Web app, any ML model files (if/as appropriate), python package dependencies (this example shows use of pipenv and hence Pipfile and Pipfile.lock, however you can requirements.txt or files as applicable for you).

+> If you are using Google Cloud shell refer to guide in this [link](./how-to-use-google-cloud-shell-for-docker.md) to understand how to upload your files to Google Cloud shell

 ![Create directory and copy code](images/hd-1-code-base.png)